Barbie & the Diamond Castle: Plot

-The story is told by Barbie and her best friend Teresa to Barbie's sister, Stacie, who had a fight with her own friend, Courtney.
-This is to teach Stacie the power of friendship.
+While Barbie and Teresa are playing music and writing a song together, Barbie’s sister Stacie storms in, having had a fight with her friend Courtney.
+Barbie and Teresa tell Stacie a story to teach her the power of friendship.

-Liana and Alexa are two friends who live in a cottage, where they grow and sell flowers for a living.
-They both share the same love for music.
+Liana and Alexa are two friends who share a love for music, and live in a cottage where they grow and sell flowers for a living, but have very little to eat.
 One day, they find two heart-shaped stones and make them into necklaces to symbolize their friendship.
-That evening, a storm rolls in, destroying their garden.
+That evening, a storm occurs, destroying their garden.
 The next day, Liana offers her food to a poor, old woman who gives them a mirror in exchange.
 Later, the two hear a voice from the mirror and find a girl inside it named Melody.
-The trio bond over music and Melody teaches them a song of her own, but are soon attacked by a dragon named Slyder.
+The trio bond over music and Melody teaches them a song; but they are soon attacked by a dragon named Slyder.
 They manage to escape him, but their cottage catches fire and burns down.

-Melody explains that she was once the apprentice of the three Muses who lived in the Diamond Castle.
-One of the Muses, Lydia, turned evil and planned to take the Diamond castle for herself.
-After hiding the castle and entrusting Melody with its key, the other Muses, Dori and Phaedra, were turned into stone by Lydia, and Melody sealed herself in the mirror to hide.
+Melody explains that she was once the apprentice of the three Muses, Dori, Phaedra, and Lydia, who lived in the Diamond Castle.
+Lydia turned evil and planned to take the Diamond castle for herself.
+The other muses hid the castle and entrusted Melody with its key, but were turned to stone.
+Melody, fleeing Slyder, hid and inadvertently trapped herself inside the mirror.
 Melody tells Liana and Alexa that Lydia can be defeated if they play the Muses' instruments.
 Liana insists on helping Melody and Alexa reluctantly agrees.
 On their journey, Liana and Alexa adopt two puppies, naming them Sparkles and Lily.
-At the village, Liana and Alexa meet twins, Ian and Jeremy.
 The girls are confronted by Lydia who orders them to hand over Melody.
-When they refuse, Lydia attempts to hypnotize them with her flute but they are shielded by the stones on their necklaces (revealed to be from the Diamond Castle).
-The girls escape with the help of Ian and Jeremy who join them on their journey but are separated when Liana and Alexa are carried off by a magic bridge.
+When they refuse, Lydia attempts to hypnotize them with her flute but they are shielded by the stones on their necklaces, which come from the Diamond Castle.
+The girls escape with the help of twins Ian and Jeremy who join them on their journey; but are separated when Liana and Alexa are carried off by a magic bridge.